+On one hand, that’s good.
+At least the tax benefit eventually is available.
 However, when it comes to making effective year-round tax plans, such late laws cause headaches for taxpayers and tax professionals.

-“There are no guarantees that these larger deductions will be available in 2014," says Janet Moore, CPA, co-manager of the tax department at the Tuscaloosa office of the Alabama accounting firm JamisonMoneyFarmer PC.
+“There are no guarantees that these larger deductions will be available,” says Janet Moore, CPA, co-manager of the tax department at the Birmingham office of the Alabama accounting firm JamisonMoneyFarmer PC.

 Likely but not assured

 Since Congress has renewed the same set of expired tax breaks for years, it’s a good bet that will happen this time, too.
 But when it comes to taxes, making tax moves before laws are official could be costly.

 House Ways and Means Chairman Paul Ryan, R-Wis., has talked about tacking revisions of some international portions of the Internal Revenue Code onto the extenders.
 Others have indicated the expired tax laws could play a role in a final version of the transportation bill that must be resolved by the end of October.

 Those legislative variables mean that no tax break is a sure thing.
 So until the exact laws are officially back in the Internal Revenue Code, it’s a tax waiting game.